edionu97/wifi-analyzer/README.md

 Instalation

-//install node js and enaure that you have the 15.4.0 version installed sudo apt-get install nodejs
+//install node js and ensure that you have the 15.4.0 version installed sudo apt-get install nodejs

 //ensure that you have C++17 installed